danielkieran/To-Do-App/README.md

 # To-Do-App
 A simple To-do app written in Vanilla Javascript.
-This project was done for grasping more knowledge on Javascript, CSS and HTML
+This project was done for grasping more knowledge on Javascript, CSS and HTML.
+Also on github pages at https://danielkieran.github.io/To-Do-App/

 Followed video by Dev Ed
 https://www.youtube.com/watch?v=Ttf3CEsEwMQ